cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 $ git clone https://github.com/cosmos/cosmos-sdk
 ```

-Then we can start with building:
+Then build the cosmos-sdk:

 ```bash
 $ cd cosmos-sdk
 $ make build
 ```

-This may take a few minutes and should create a build folder and a simapp binary you can observe with:
+This may take a few minutes.
+It will create a build folder and a simapp binary:

 ```bash
 $ ls build
 ```

-Good, first let us reset the database(which will be in the initial state anyway if this is the first time you are testing simapp):
+Now, reset the database.
+The database will be in the initial state in any case if this is the first time you have used (which will be in the initial state anyway if this is the first time you are testing simapp:

 ```bash
 $ ./simd unsafe-reset-all